netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 tailor the solutions to the different usage scenarios.

-The proposition is to use non-coupled congestion control per path, tailored for each use case {{categories}} and on top of that separately use path selection algorithms.
+The proposition is to use non-coupled congestion control per path, tailored for each use case {{categories}}, and use separate path selection algorithms.

-CC algorithms can also benefit from the SCION metadata extension that provide bandwidth and latency data for each node and link on a network path.
+CC algorithms can also benefit from the SCION metadata extension that provides bandwidth and latency data for each node and link on a network path.